 Stops the service.
 Function can block until complete.

-Parameters job (toil.job.Job) - The underlying job that is being run.
+Parameters job (toil.job.Job) - The underlying host job that the service is being run in.
 Can be used to register deferred functions, or to access the fileStore for creating temporary files.